George Macartney, 1st Earl Macartney: Early years

-He was born in 1737 as the only son of George McCartney, High Sheriff of Antrim and Elizabeth Winder.
-Macartney descended from a Scottish branch of the McCartney family whose ancestors originated in Ireland and were granted land in Scotland for serving under Edward Bruce, Robert the Bruce's brother.
+He was born in 1737 as the only son of George Macartney, High Sheriff of Antrim and Elizabeth Winder.
+Macartney descended from a Scottish family with origins in Ireland, who were granted land in Scotland for serving under Edward Bruce, brother of Robert the Bruce.
 The Macartneys of Auchenleck, Kirkcudbrightshire settled in Lissanoure County Antrim, Ireland, where he was born.

 After graduating from Trinity College Dublin, in 1759, he became a student of the Temple, London.
 Through Stephen Fox, elder brother of Charles James Fox, he was taken up by Lord Holland.

-Appointed envoy extraordinary to Russia in 1764, he succeeded in negotiating with Catherine II an alliance between Great Britain and that country.
-He was returned in 1768 to the Irish House of Commons as Member of Parliament for Armagh Borough, in order to discharge the duties of Chief Secretary for Ireland.
-On resigning this office he was knighted.
+Appointed envoy extraordinary to Russia in 1764, he succeeded in negotiating an alliance between Great Britain and Russia with Catherine II.
+In 1768, he returned to the Irish House of Commons as a Member of Parliament for Armagh Borough, in order to discharge the duties of Chief Secretary for Ireland.
+On resigning this office, he was knighted.

 In 1775, he became governor of the British West Indies and was created Baron Macartney in the Peerage of Ireland in 1776.
 He was elected to a seat in the British parliament (Bere Alston) from 1780 to 1781.